 Medicine — M.D. with Master of Science (M.S.) or Doctor of Philosophy (Ph.D.)

 The M.D./M.S. and M.D./Ph.D. combined-degrees programs include many of the features of the Medical Scientist Program.
 Students in the combined-degrees program complete the first two years of the standard medical curriculum.
 This is followed by three or more years of graduate course work and research to qualify for a Ph.D. degree, or at least one year for an M.S. degree, before commencing the last two years of the medical school curriculum—the clinical training—for the Doctor of Medicine degree.
-Majors in anatomy, biochemistry, microbiology and molecular genetics, physiology, or pharmacology are offered.
+Majors in anatomy; cancer, developmental and regenerative biology; infection, immunity, and inflammation; or neuroscience, systems biology, and bioengineering are offered.

 For the M.D./Ph.D. and M.D./M.S. combined-degrees programs, the prerequisites and Graduate Record Examination requirements are similar to those described for the Medical Scientist Program.
 Biochemistry is also required.